cmfunderburk/vmt-dev/docs/DEEP/VMT – Visualizing Microeconomic Theory_ Updated Project Plan (Oct 2025).md

 4. Risk Radar (top concerns)

-      - R-01: Pairing vs Money Consistency.
-Description: Currently, the DecisionSystem still ranks potential trade partners using barter-only surplus (ignoring money) 6 .
+      - R-01: ~~Pairing vs Money Consistency~~ **[RESOLVED 2025-10-22]**.
+Description: ~~Currently, the DecisionSystem still ranks potential trade partners using barter-only surplus (ignoring money) 6 .
 In a money or mixed regime, this can select suboptimal pairs, obscuring the liquidity advantage of money.
 Impact: High (misleading educational outcomes) | Likelihood: Medium.
-Mitigation: Rework neighbor-scoring to use money- aware surplus when money is enabled 6 .
+Mitigation: Rework neighbor-scoring to use money- aware surplus when money is enabled 6 .~~ **Status:** Money-aware pairing implemented via `estimate_money_aware_surplus()` function.
+        All money/mixed regimes now use money-aware surplus calculation during Decision phase.
+        Backward compatibility preserved for barter_only regime.
       - R-02: Documentation & Guidance Gaps.
 Description: Several user guides referenced in README are not yet written (e.g. user_guide_money.md, regime_comparison.md) 11 .
 This may confuse new
         users and instructors.
 Impact: Medium | Likelihood: High.
-Mitigation: Prioritize writing or stubbing missing guides and fixing broken links before release 11 .
+Mitigation: **Update references to reflect current status** - missing guides will be created by developer as needed.
 Provide in-app help text (the GUI has built- in tooltips).
       - R-03: Performance and Scalability.
 Description: If many agents or high tick counts are used, the simulation might slow or exceed 30 FPS.
 The pairing system is O(P) per tick (P = paired count), and spatial indexing is used for efficiency 12 .
 Impact: High | Likelihood: Medium.
-Mitigation: Rigorously benchmark with 500+ agents.
+Mitigation: **PENDING DEVELOPER ACTION** - Create standard performance benchmark scenarios.
 The code is optimized (spatial indexing, commitment of pairs to reduce repeated work 13 ).
 If needed, implement further partitioning or LOD rendering.
       - R-04: System Complexity for Learners.
 Description: The growing number of parameters (multiple utility types, exchange regimes, modes) may overwhelm new users.
 Impact: Medium | Likelihood: